arizvisa/ida-minsc/docs/static/tagging.rst

     >
     > oldvalue = function.tag('marks', [0x51b0102, 0x51b0208, 0x51b021f])

-The next variartion occurs when only the tag name is provided.
-This variation will return the value of the tag at a given address and is thus used for reading a particular tag from the databasee.
+The next variation occurs when only the tag name is provided.
+This variation will return the value of the tag at a given address and is thus used for reading a particular tag from the database.
 This looks like the following for :py:func:`database.tag`::

     > value = database.tag(ea, 'mytagname')